Current Tenure-Track Faculty

 Dhruv Mubayi works primarily on extremal and structural questions on graphs and hypergraphs, with applications to computer science.
 Much of his work involves the use of probabilistic and algebraic methods.
 His focus in the past five years lies in Turan and Ramsey type questions, particularly on hypergraphs.
 Specific recent projects include: the forbidden intersection problem in extremal set theory, the supersaturation phenomenon in extremal graph and hypergraph theory, extending the spectral theory of quasirandom graphs to hypergraphs, and using semi-random, or nibble methods in hypergraph coloring.

 Lev Reyzin's work focuses on foundational questions in computational and statistical learning theory, but he is more broadly interested a variety of topics, ranging from practical issues in machine learning to theoretical computer science.
 His research also intersects with various areas of combinatorics and optimization.
-Specific recent projects include work on noise-tolerant algorithms, active and interactive learning, network optimization, boosting and ensemble methods, multiarmed bandits, and graph coloring problems.
+Specific recent projects include work on adaptive data analysis, noise-tolerant algorithms, active and interactive learning, network optimization, boosting and ensemble methods, and multiarmed bandits.

 Gyorgy Turan works in theoretical computer science, artificial intelligence and related areas in discrete mathematics and logic.
 Recently he worked on combinatorial, probabilistic, algorithmic and belief revision aspects of propositional Horn formulas, and on experimental aspects of commonsense reasoning.
 In the past he also worked on complexity theory (circuit complexity, decision trees, proof complexity) and computational learning theory (query learning, theory revision, learnability in logic).